stefanwalther/deploy-docker-swarm/README.md

 ## Tools being used

-Different tools have been used each of the scenarios, which also allows to compare the different approaches:
+Different tools have been used in the different scenarios, which also allows to compare the different approaches:

 - [VirtualBox](https://www.virtualbox.org/)
   - [Guest Additions for VirtualBox](https://docs.oracle.com/cd/E36500_01/E36502/html/qs-guest-additions.html)